westonganger/rearmed-rb/README.md

 array.not_empty? # => true

-# Only monkey patched if using Ruby 2.2.x or below
+# Only monkey patched if using Ruby 2.2.x or below as this method was added to Ruby core in 2.3.0
 items = [{foo: ['foo','bar']}, {test: 'thing'}]
 items.dig(0, :foo, 1) # => 'bar'
 # or without monkey patch: Rearmed.dig(items, 0, :foo, 1)